flype44/VControl/DOCUMENTATION.md

 (C) Copyright 2016-2020 APOLLO-Team

-The purpose of `VControl` is to bring some valuable informations and controls over the `Vampire` boards.
+The purpose of `VControl` is to bring some valuable information and control over the `Vampire` boards.

 This article describes all the commands provided in the `VControl` program.